 On its own tahini is quite thick and difficult to eat.

 But when mixed with water, salt and lemon juice it really comes into its own.
-Tahini makes a delicious sauce that’s wonderful drizzled over pretty much everything.
-See below for some ideas of what to eat with tahini sauce.
+It makes a delicious sauce that's wonderful drizzled over pretty much everything.

 What else can you make with tahini?